bbauska/HTML5-webdev/html-basics.md

       <tr>
         <td>03.</td>
         <td>MessageEvent</td>
-        <td>MessageEvent|The event sent by the WebSocket object when a message is received from the server.</td>
+        <td>The event sent by the WebSocket object when a message is received from the server.</td>
       </tr>
     </tbody>
   </table>